AlexDs20/Fluid-Simulation/README.md

 Note that the output of the simulation of the velocities are at the border of the cells, to make a quiver plot starting from the center of the cells, the values of the velocity fields must be evaluated there first.

-## On the to do list:

-- [ ] Implementing obstacle within the domain so that the user can simulate whatever he wants.
-- [ ] Paralellizing the code.
-- [ ] Making the possibility for the obstacle to be moved by the flows.
-- [ ] Giving the possibility to do 3D simulations
-- [ ] Making the quiver plot to visualise the velocity field.